kcarlton55/bomcheck/README.md

 &nbsp;

+<hr style="border:2px solid grey"> </hr>

 &nbsp;

----

-For more info, see the web page [bomcheck_help.html](https://htmlpreview.github.io/?https://github.com/kcarlton55/project1/blob/v1.8.1/help_files/bomcheck_help.html)

 By clicking this link:&nbsp; &nbsp; [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kcarlton55/project1/master),&nbsp; &nbsp;
 you can launch the file *bomcheck.ipynb* that is on my github site.
 It is a [Jupyter Notebook](https://www.codecademy.com/article/how-to-use-jupyter-notebooks).
-With it you can try out the bomcheck program.
+With it you can try out the bomcheck program on a web page.
 After the web page opens, if files and folders are not shown on the left, click the folder icon in the upper left.
 Look for the folder named *mydata*, and read the README.txt file therein.

+ For more information, see the web page [bomcheck_help.html](https://htmlpreview.github.io/?https://github.com/kcarlton55/project1/blob/v1.8.1/help_files/bomcheck_help.html)